wearebraid/griddle/readme.md

 ### In Code

 ### `container()`
 a `container()` mixin sets up the responsive styles needed to create a grid container element.
-This element should be consist 100% of the available viewport width and must surround any `span()` mixins in order for them to be aligned to the grid.
+This element should consist of 100% of the available viewport width and must surround any `span()` mixins in order for them to be aligned to the grid.

 ```html
 <!-- example Vue component -->